Portugal in the Reconquista: The conquest of Beiras, 1055–1064

 In 1054, Emperor Ferdinand I of León prepared a military campaign in Tierra de Campos with the intention of recapturing the territories which had been lost to the Muslims in the west of the peninsula.
 In the summer of the following year he crossed the river Douro from Zamora and entered Portugal.
+Lamego was reconquered on 29 November 1057 after a hard campaign, the Muslim inhabitants of this town were enslaved and their property expropriated for the restoration of local churches.

-Between 1055 and 1063 the emperor captured the castle of Seia on the slopes of the Estrela mountain range; the castle of Tarouca; Lamego on November 29, 1057; the castle of Marialva; Viseu was recaptured on July 25, 1057, the attack on this city having been encouraged by the spirit of retaliation after the death of Afonso V during the unsuccessful siege of 1028.
-São Martinho de Mouro (Resende), Travanca (Santa Maria da Feira), and Penalva do Castelo were also recaptured.
+The reconquest of Viseu followed in 1058, and the attackers were encouraged by the spirit of revenge over the death of King Alfonso during the siege of 1028.
+The emperor captured the castles of Seia, Tarouca, Lamego, castle of Marialva, São Martinho de Mouro, Travanca, and Penalva do Castelo among other strongholds.

 In 1063, the Emperor carried out a large raid against the taifas of Seville and Badajoz, from which he began receiving tribute and in this same year the mozarabic lord of Tentúgal, Dom Sisnando Davides proposed to Emperor Ferdinand the capture of nearby Coimbra.
 Dom Sesnando had served in the Court of Cordoba and married the daughter of the last count of Portugal.
 The Emperor accepted the proposal and an expedition was prepared in December.
 After a pilgrimage to Santiago de Compostela that included the entire royal family, Coimbra was beset on January 20, 1064, and fell to Christian hands on July 9, 1064, after a six-month siege.
 Dom Sesnando was attributed the city and the region as Count of Coimbra, a position which he would hold until his death in 1091.

+Revolt in Portugal, 1071

+When Emperor Ferdinand died in 1065, his realm was divided among this three sons and his third son Garcia received the Kingdom of Galicia, with the counties of Portugal and Coimbra.
+Garcia was described as a "stern character, and preferred to govern rather by terror than by affection."
+Six years later, the barons of Portugal revolted under the leadership of count Nuno Mendes, but he was defeated and killed at the Battle of Pedroso, struck between Braga and the Cávado.
+The title and office of Count of Portugal was abolished and Portugal lost its autonomy.

+After the Battle of Pedroso, Garcia became more tyrannical and resentment grew across the kingdom.
+This caused his brother Sancho II of León to take over his kingdom and expel Garcia, in which he met scarcely any resistance.
+Garcia fled with just 300 knights to the Andalus and the Muslims helped him recover some castles, but he was captured in battle and inprisoned.
+Sancho II died in 1072 and was succeeded by his brother Alfonso VI.